apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Defines the type of well-known service protocol that the component provides.
+<p>Defines the type of well-known service protocol that the Component provides.
-It specifies the standard or widely recognized protocol used by the component to offer its services.</p>
+It specifies the standard or widely recognized protocol used by the Component to offer its Services.</p>
-<p>The <code>serviceKind</code> field allows users to quickly identify the type of service provided by the component
+<p>The <code>serviceKind</code> field allows users to quickly identify the type of Service provided by the Component
 based on common protocols or service types.
-This information helps in understanding the compatibility, interoperability, and usage of the component within a system.</p>
+This information helps in understanding the compatibility, interoperability, and usage of the Component within a system.</p>
 <p>Some examples of well-known service protocols include:</p>
 <ul>
-<li>&ldquo;MySQL&rdquo;: Indicates that the component provides a MySQL database service.</li>
+<li>&ldquo;MySQL&rdquo;: Indicates that the Component provides a MySQL database service.</li>
-<li>&ldquo;PostgreSQL&rdquo;: Indicates that the component offers a PostgreSQL database service.</li>
+<li>&ldquo;PostgreSQL&rdquo;: Indicates that the Component offers a PostgreSQL database service.</li>
-<li>&ldquo;Redis&rdquo;: Signifies that the component functions as a Redis key-value store.</li>
+<li>&ldquo;Redis&rdquo;: Signifies that the Component functions as a Redis key-value store.</li>
-<li>&ldquo;ETCD&rdquo;: Denotes that the component serves as an ETCD distributed key-value store.</li>
+<li>&ldquo;ETCD&rdquo;: Denotes that the Component serves as an ETCD distributed key-value store.</li>
 </ul>
 <p>The <code>serviceKind</code> value is case-insensitive, allowing for flexibility in specifying the protocol name.</p>
 <p>When specifying the <code>serviceKind</code>, consider the following guidelines:</p>
 <ul>
 <li>Use well-established and widely recognized protocol names or service types.</li>
-<li>Ensure that the <code>serviceKind</code> accurately represents the primary service offered by the component.</li>
+<li>Ensure that the <code>serviceKind</code> accurately represents the primary service type offered by the Component.</li>
-<li>If the component provides multiple services, choose the most prominent or commonly used protocol.</li>
+<li>If the Component provides multiple services, choose the most prominent or commonly used protocol.</li>
 <li>Limit the <code>serviceKind</code> to a maximum of 32 characters for conciseness and readability.</li>
 </ul>
-<p>Note: The <code>serviceKind</code> field is optional and can be left empty if the component does not fit into a well-known
+<p>Note: The <code>serviceKind</code> field is optional and can be left empty if the Component does not fit into a well-known
 service category or if the protocol is not widely recognized.
-It is primarily used to convey information about the component&rsquo;s service type to users and facilitate discovery and integration.</p>
+It is primarily used to convey information about the Component&rsquo;s service type to users and facilitate discovery and integration.</p>
 <p>The <code>serviceKind</code> field is immutable and cannot be updated.</p>
 </td>
 </tr>